Barbican Estate request a repair

 Once you have reported a repair you will be sent an order acknowledgement form which will include the details of the repair, the order number and a deadline for the repair to be completed within.
 The form also contains a satisfaction survey which asks for your comments on the completed job and how satisfied you are with the repairs service.

-As your landlord, the City Corporation is responsible for effectively maintaining communal areas and inside your home (our fittings).
+As your landlord, the City of London Corporation is responsible for effectively maintaining communal areas and inside your home (our fittings).
 Tenants are responsible for their own fittings or improvements that have been made within their home.
 The City Corporation is not responsible for repairing or replacing any item that has been damaged on purpose or neglected.
 If we carry out works which we are not obliged to do, the cost of such work will be recharged to the tenant and is called a rechargeable repair.
 View the rechargeable costs to residents which clarify the procedures and reasoning for recharging certain aspects of work carried out by contractors working on behalf of the Barbican Estate Office.

 The following information is to clarify the procedure and reasoning for recharging for certain aspects of work carried out by contractors working on behalf of the Barbican Estate Office.